RocketChat/docs-old/contributors/how-can-i-help/documentation/README.md

 ### Creating Drafts

-When you create a new feature but for some reason can't create a full-fledged documentation pull request, you can create a `draft` with is a single file pull request with critical information needed to create the desired documentation, after creating the draft, the documentation team will edit the pull request to suit the documentation standards.
+When you create a new feature but for some reason can't create a full-fledged documentation pull request, you can create a `draft` which is a single file pull request with critical information needed to create the desired documentation, after creating the draft, the documentation team will edit the pull request to suit the documentation standards.

 * [New Feature Template](new-feature-draft.md)
 * [Feature Change Template](feature-change-draft.md)